Legally Written and Reviewed by Matthew Dolman

 What is the first thing I should do after the assault?

-Get to a safe place immediately and call 911.
+If you have been sexually assaulted during a Lyft ride, get to a safe place immediately and call 911.
 Your safety and immediate needs are the absolute priority.
 You must then report the incident to the police and to Lyft’s Critical Response Line to create an official record.

 Do I need a medical exam, and what evidence should I preserve?

 Yes, seek medical attention immediately.
-A Sexual Assault Forensic Exam (S.A.F.E. or "rape kit") preserves crucial evidence and documents any physical injuries.
+A Sexual Assault Forensic Exam (S.A.F.E. or “rape kit”) preserves crucial evidence and documents any physical injuries.
 You must also preserve all digital evidence, including the ride details, the driver’s name, license plate, and any communication logs within the app.
+Police reports can be helpful evidence in a Lyft lawsuit, but they are not required to file a claim.
+Additionally, sexual assault complaints filed with Lyft or other authorities can also serve as important evidence for your case.

 Is this a criminal case or a lawsuit, and who will be held liable?